 - Vitamins A, B5, B12, D, E, K, B6

-“Eggs are a good source of protein (both whites/yolk), contain heart-healthy unsaturated fats and also great source of important nutrients, such as vitamin B6, B12 and vitamin D,” said Kurt Hong, MD, an internal medicine specialist at Keck Medicine of USC.
+“Eggs are a good source of protein (both whites/yolk).
+They also contain heart-healthy unsaturated fats and are a great source of important nutrients, such as vitamin B6, B12 and vitamin D,” says Kurt Hong, MD, an internal medicine specialist at Keck Medicine of USC.

 2. Eating cholesterol affects different people, well, differently

 “As with any food, the key here is consumption in moderation,” says Hong, who is also a clinical professor of medicine at the Keck School of Medicine of USC.